danrl/skinny/README.md

     ./bin/skinnyd --config doc/examples/skinnyd/london.yml

 The Skinny instance will add the peers it finds in the configuration file to the quorum.
-For each instance in the quorum a separate `skinnyd` process using an individual configuration file needs to be started.
+For each instance in the quorum, a separate `skinnyd` process is started.
-Instance are expected to be able to reach out to each other via HTTP/2.
+Instances are expected to be able to reach out to each other via HTTP/2.
 To run multiple instances locally, it is advised to assign each instance its own port and listen on `localhost`.

 A typical Skinny configuration file for a Skinny instance in a quorum of five looks like this: